cs573-19s/04-MultipleViews/README.md

 # Technical achievement

-In bubble chart, text size changes according to bubble size.
+- In bubble chart, text size changes according to bubble size.
+- When mouse over chart, the label will show the amount.
+-

+# Design achievement

+- In map chart, the more shootings, the deeper red of color in state is.
+- In bubble chart, I use category10 in order to distinguish differen causes.